Economy of Guyana

-The economy of Guyana is one of the fastest growing in the world with a gross domestic product (GDP) growth of 19.9% in 2021.
-In 2022, Guyana had a per capita gross domestic product of $42,647 and an average GDP growth of 4.2% over the previous decade.
-Guyana's economy was transformed in 2015 with the discovery of an offshore oil field in the country’s waters about 120 miles from Georgetown.
-Crude oil production started in 2019.
+The economy of Guyana is one of the fastest growing economies in the world, with a gross domestic product (GDP) growth of 10.3% in 2025.
+In 2025, Guyana had a per capita gross domestic product (purchasing power parity) of Int$94,260.
+Guyana's economy was transformed in 2015 with the discovery of an offshore oil field in the country's waters about 190 km from Georgetown, making the first commercial-grade crude oil draw in December 2019, sending it abroad for refining.